shahnawaza75/first-react-project/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Math-magicians-events
+# Math-magicians-refactor-with-hooks

-In this project, I add the logic needed to make the Calculator component I developed in the previous project actually work.
+In this project I have refactored the Calculator component I developed in the past projects.
+Instead of using class based components, I will use now hooks.

 ## Built With

 - CSS
 - Create React App (CRA)
 - Gitflow

-## Live Demo

-Coming soon!
+- Hooks

 ### Prerequisites